-It is yet to see, what kind of lead capturing ads platform TikTok launches, what features it will have – will it have audience segmenting like on facebook ads?
+It is yet to see – will it have audience segmenting like on facebook ads?
 Will it have tracking and analytics like LinkedIn’s?
-We’ll get the answers once TikTok lead capturing ads platform is live for all of us.
+We’ll get the answers once TikTok lead capturing ads platform accepts our request to join the ad platform.
 Till then, I am prepared.
 Are you?
 You can actually start with a free signup account on Aritic PinPoint to get a hang of what features you can use to build your ideal segments and drip automation campaigns so that once the ads are here you are ready.

 Yes, there are four types of ads on TikTok.

 a) Infeed native content